cryskram/zeffMail/README.md

 # ZeffMail

-A Simple, Fast And Free Mailing API
+A Simple, Fast and Free To Use Mailing API

 **Visit The Website [Here](https://zeffmail.herokuapp.com/)**